2 Questions for Getting More Enjoyment Out of Your Income

 But, what happens if Amy finds that she gets more enjoyment out of doing something different?

-Suppose that she spends an average of $20 each week when she goes out.
+Suppose that she spends an average of $50 each week when she goes out.
 And that she goes out to be seen in new and trendy clothes.
-In fact, right now she has her eye on a dress that costs $100 but won’t buy it because it’s too expensive.
-Would she be willing to trade two months worth of happy hours for the dress?
-If so, after eight weeks she could buy the dress without guilt and still have saved $60.
+In fact, right now she has her eye on a dress that costs $120 but won’t buy it because it’s too expensive.
+Would she be willing to trade three weeks worth of happy hours for the dress?
+If so, after three weeks she could buy the dress without guilt and still save $30.
 She’d go out less often, but look better when she does.
 Could be a worthwhile trade for her.

 Or maybe Amy is really one of those social type people.
 She needs that Friday evening companionship.
 Couldn’t she invite three of her office friends to her home after work?
-Between them they could easily afford a $20 bottle of wine and still save $60 (or about $15 each).
-Even if they ordered in a pizza, they’d still save $10 each.
+Between them they could easily afford two or three bottles of wine and still save money.
+Even if they ordered in a pizza, they’d each save money.